tymyrddin/red-basic/source/docs/trouble/Bettercap.md

 ------------------------------------

 [sudo] password for <user>:
-bettercap v2.32.0 (built for linux amd64 with go1.15.15) [type 'help' for a list of commands]
+bettercap v2.32.0 (built for Linux amd64 with go1.15.15) [type 'help' for a list of commands]

 2022-01-23 14:36:56 inf hstshijack Generating random variable names for this session ...
 ...